Direct Listings vs. IPOs: How Are They Different?

 Direct listings, also known as the direct listing process (DLP), direct placement, or direct public offering (DPO), are a way for companies to raise capital by selling existing shares without the complexity of engaging investment banks and other intermediaries.

-While a direct listing is typically less expensive than an IPO, and typically there’s no lock-up period, there is a risk in direct listing shares without the support of underwriters.
+While a direct listing is typically less expensive than an IPO and often has no lock-up period, there are risks in direct listing shares without the support of underwriters.

 Key Points